Today’s Reading: James 1:1-8

 This letter is from James, a slave of God and of the Lord Jesus Christ.
 I am writing to the “twelve tribes” – Jewish believers scattered abroad.
 Greetings! – James 1:1

 James, a slave of God and of the Lord Jesus Christ.
-This is how James opens his letter, with an introduction of himself.
+James opens up his letter with this short introduction of himself.
 Have you ever had to introduce yourself or write your own bio?
 It is not easy to do.
-Out of all the different ways James could have described himself, he chose “slave”, or some translations use the word “servant”.
+Out of all the different ways James could have described himself, he chose “slave” or “servant”.
 Not brother, not blood relation, not childhood playmate – but servant.

 My heart resonates with James’ description of himself.
-I desire to be completely sold-out to God – a servant willing to do whatever God asks of me, addressing Jesus as my Lord or my Master as well as my Christ, my Savior.
+I desire to be completely sold-out to God – a servant willing to do whatever God asks of me.
+I choose to recognize Jesus as my Lord or my Master, not just my Christ or my Savior.
 I recognize that it is through his blood that I kneel before him forgiven and with a hope and peace that are precious gifts from God Himself.

 Dear brothers and sisters, when troubles come your way, consider it an opportunity for great joy. – James 1:2

 Wow!
 When trouble comes my way, consider it as an opportunity for great joy.
-When things are going wrong, when how and if problems will be resolved is questionable, I should consider it an “opportunity” and not a burden.
-I should look at the good that can come from it instead of dwelling on the trouble it is creating.
+When things are going wrong, I should consider it an “opportunity” and not a burden.
+When problems are unresolved, I should look at the good that can come from it instead of dwelling on the trouble it is creating.

 For you know that when your faith is tested, your endurance has a chance to grow.
 So LET IT GROW, for when your endurance is fully developed, you will be perfect and complete, needing nothing. – James 1:3-4